INSIDE:Learn How to Make The Most Authentic Horchata Recipe (Mexican) Using Ingredients That You Most Likely Already Have In Your Pantry.

 Although I don’t live in Mexico anymore, I still am able to keep these memories with me by making these recipes and sharing them with my family here.

-Even though I prefer to make homemade horchata, I will still try just about any version that I can find when I go to Mexican restaurants.
+I prefer to make homemade horchata, but I will still try just about any version that I can find when I go to Mexican restaurants.
 Some are better than others, but they all remind me of Mexico.

 How Do You Make Horchata?

-I mentioned above that making this recipe will take some preparation.
-The good news is that it is easy to make.
-In fact, you probably already have all of the ingredients that you will need in your kitchen.
-These are the ingredients that you will need.
+Horchata takes some effort, but it is actually pretty easy to make.
+You probably already have all of the ingredients (listed below) that you will need in your kitchen.

 If you don’t already have them, don’t worry – they are easy to find and are very inexpensive.